lucassklp/Desktop.Robot/README.md

 # Desktop.Robot

-This library helps you to automate tasks by simulating inputs (mouse and keyboards) programmatically.
+This library helps you to automate tasks by simulating inputs (mouse and keyboards) programmatically, inspired in [java.awt.Robot](https://docs.oracle.com/javase/7/docs/api/java/awt/Robot.html)

+I made this library because the dotnet SDK don't support to simulate the mouse and keyboard.
+The only way that is provided is using Windows.Forms but nevertheless it don't run on Linux neither OSX.

 ## Advantages
 - Multiplatform: works on Windows, Linux and OSX
 - Built using the Operating System Native API, no other dependency needed
 - Easy to use

 ## Example of use